cartigli/vault/xsorted()/III SQL/VI OPERATORS.md

 	COUNT(first_name) > 250 # this is proper syntax and will execute correctly
 ORDER BY first_name;
 ```
-*Count is an aggregate function, so to include it as a conditional in a query, you must use HAVING, not WHERE.*
+*Count is an aggregate function, so to include it as a conditional in a query, you must use Having, not Where.*

-"Retrieve the average contract salary for each employee whose average salary is higher than $70,000.
-Sort the output by employee number in ascending order."
+""Retrieve the average contract salary for each employee whose average salary is higher than $70,000.
+Sort the output by employee number in ascending order.""
 ```mysql
 SELECT emp_no, AVG(salary) FROM salaries
 GROUP BY emp_no